Ala Wai Townhouse

 No MLS data or remarks indicate any marina-related amenities or fees being part of the HOA.
 The building fronts the canal but does not present itself as a marina property, so marina fees are not included in the maintenance costs.

-Water inclusion is one of the strongest signals in the dataset, with 17 of 20 listings showing WATER in association_fee_includes.
-The public remarks do not contradict this, and the repeated MLS pattern strongly supports it.
+Water inclusion is one of the strongest signals, appearing in 18 of 20 current MLS records.
+The remarks do not explicitly mention water fees, but the consistent MLS pattern across listings strongly supports inclusion.

 Agents repeatedly describe the pool, security, pet-friendliness, and storage but never refer to any BBQ or grill facilities.
 With no MLS checkboxes or textual mentions, a BBQ area is very unlikely.